osudrl/cassie-trajectory-editor/README.md

 ## Getting Started: Compilation / Dependencies

+This tool was developed and tested on Ubuntu 18.

 1. Clone
 2. Add a [MuJoCo key](https://www.roboti.us/license.html) to the repository root directory and name it mjkey.txt
 3. Install `libglfw3-dev` and `wget`